Are you looking to target other businesses, but you’re not sure whether to use Facebook ads or LinkedIn ads?

 In this article, I’ll go through the pro’s and con’s of both channels to help you make an educated decision on what social media channel has the highest chances of delivering you better results.

-To do this, I’ll be looking at how Facebook and LinkedIn compared to each other in 3 main areas:
+To compare Facebook Ads with LinkedIn ads, I’ll be looking at how Facebook and LinkedIn compared to each other in 3 main areas:

 Before we start, here are a few things to keep in mind: